 Stability Isn’t the Same as Flow

-I used to make decisions top-down: over-analysing data, drawing insights, reasoning my way through everything.
-These days, it’s more bottom-up…the collection of experiences either feels right or doesn’t.
-Sometimes you know immediately; other times you have to let it unfold until you feel certain of the path.
-And we’ve all been in situations where our intuition knew the answer long before our intellect caught up.
+I used to make decisions by reasoning through everything.
+These days, I try to pay more attention to how things feel over time.
+The pattern of experiences either feel right, or not.
+Sometimes I know quickly, other times I have to let it unfold.
+I think most of us have been in situations where our intuition knew something before our intellect caught up.

 Leave a Reply